-Because of the high incidence of road accidents, fines for traffic offences are strictly enforced in Spain.
+Because of the high incidence of road accidents, traffic offences fines are strictly enforced in Spain.

 It is compulsory for non-residents to pay the traffic fines on the spot.